 In 2012 Kate was part of a wedding flashmob video which went viral with over 7 million hits on YouTube.
 This led to her being approached by Channel 4's BAFTA and NTA winning series Gogglebox.

-She is a regular presenter on Songs of Praise (BBC 1) and presented In The Footsteps of Judas, a flagship Easter documentary for BBC 1.
-Kate is also a frequent contributor to the Pause For Thought feature on Chris Evans' Radio 2 Breakfast Show, for which she was awarded a Jerusalem Award in 2016.
-She also fronted the BBC Radio 2 documentary Believing In Beauty.
+She is a regular presenter on Songs of Praise (BBC 1), The Sunday Hour (BBC Radio 2) and a frequent contributor to the Pause For Thought feature on Chris Evans' Radio 2 Breakfast Show, for which she was awarded a Jerusalem Award in 2016.
+She has also presented In The Footsteps of Judas, a flagship Easter documentary for BBC 1, Alone With the In-Laws (Studio Lambert/BBC 2) and fronted the BBC Radio 2 documentary Believing in Beauty.

 Kate has written for a variety of newspapers and magazines including The Guardian, The Independent and the Radio Times.
 She is currently taking a break from full-time parish ministry, but will continue to take church services and officiate at weddings and funerals as part of a wider remit which will include writing and broadcasting projects.